circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 CircleCI then sends an email notification of success or failure after the tests complete.
 CircleCI also includes integrated Slack, HipChat, Campfire, Flowdock, and IRC notifications.
 Code test coverage results are available from the details page for any project for which a reporting library is added.

-CircleCI may be configured to deploy code to various environments, including AWS CodeDeploy, AWS EC2 Container Service (ECS), AWS S3, Google Container Engine (GKE), and Heroku.
+CircleCI may be configured to deploy code to various environments, including AWS CodeDeploy, AWS EC2 Container Service (ECS), AWS S3, Google Kubernetes Engine (GKE), and Heroku.
 Other cloud service deployments are easily scripted using SSH or by installing the API client of the service with your job configuration.

 ## What is Continuous Integration?